lorenzo-morelli/Eriantys/deliveries/protocol_documentation.md

 ## Messages
+The real implementation may differ relatively to this high level description.

 ### Ack
 This message is sent from the server to the client when a generic message has been acknowledged.